Table of Contents

 Human Life Value Approach

-The human life approach considers your current and potential future earnings to determine the financial loss your family would experience if you passed away.
-The goal is to calculate the amount needed to replace your income for a set period, helping ensure your family’s financial security.
+The human life value approach looks at your current and future earnings to estimate the income your family would lose if you passed away.
+The goal is to replace income for a specific period.

-For instance, if you earn $70,000 annually and want to replace this income for the next 20 years, a policy of around $1.4 million may be needed.
+For example, if you earn $70,000 per year and want to replace that income for 20 years, you may need about $1.4 million in coverage.

 Financial Protection Method